 Have a look at some of the maps from this year’s project.

 Video Presentation Summarizing Through Their Eyes Project Findings

-Keeping up with the project tradition, on December 5th, 2017, Paula Gardner’s students, community partners and seniors from 45 Ormond Street gathered to share and learn about the project findings.
+Keeping up with the project tradition, on December 5th, 2017, Pauli Gardner’s students, community partners and seniors from 45 Ormond Street gathered to share and learn about the project findings.
 Memories and kind words were shared as everyone enjoyed food and beverages.
 The reflections of understanding and gratitude were accompanied by the sounds of laughter and enjoyment as, once again, the Through Their Eyes project opened hearts and minds.

-Paula presented back to the residents what had been learned from them about the positives, negatives and opportunities for change in their community based on the domains of age-friendliness.
+Pauli presented back to the residents what had been learned from them about the positives, negatives and opportunities for change in their community based on the domains of age-friendliness.
 A few of the students had prepared some words to share about their experience with the project as well.
 The presentation was well received, with a few residents adding comments and kind words about their own experience with the project.

 Overall, the community forum was a great event that brought students, seniors, and community partners together that resulted in a shared feeling of community.
 What a great way to bring this year’s project to a close!